 The Stan Richards School of Advertising & Public Relations’ student body is served by over 30 faculty, one of the largest advertising and public relations faculty in the world.
 This brings the widest possible range of professional expertise and research practice to every classroom experience.

 Members of our faculty have authored a number of books that are used in business and at universities throughout the world.
 They are continually active in studying and researching issues of professional and academic importance, and the results of these investigations appear in published literature and are presented at professional meetings.
 The breadth and depth of their knowledge and experience enriches the classroom and permits students to learn first-hand of the critical issues in advertising.

-The subjects our faculty research are wide-ranging but include subjects such as green advertising, event sponsorship, social media effects and analytic models, science and health communication, alcohol advertising, consumer psychology and celebrity-endorsed advertising.
-Our faculty also tend to focus on subjects that hit on areas that overlap with but cross lines outside of public relations and advertising including morality and ethics in media and advertising, user engagement and interactive media, cause-related marketing and unstructured data analysis.
+The subjects our faculty research are wide-ranging, but include subjects such as green advertising, event sponsorship, social media effects and analytic models, science and health communication, alcohol advertising, and consumer psychology and celebrity-endorsed advertising.
+Our faculty also tend to focus on subjects that hit on areas that overlap with and venture cross lines outside of public relations and advertising including morality and ethics in media and advertising, user engagement and interactive media, cause-related marketing and unstructured data analysis.

 Student and Alumni Facing

 Outside of their research, our faculty work hard to serve our students and help them reach their full potential in any way they can.
 Most professors do this one of two ways: by serving the students directly or by utilizing alumni to enrich the student experience.